anvaka/city-roads/README.md

 The name resolution is done by [nominatim](https://nominatim.openstreetmap.org/) - for any query that you type into the search box it returns list of area ids.
-I check for the area id in my list of cached cities first, and fallback to overpass-turbo if area is not present in cache.
+I check for the area id in my list of cached cities first, and fallback to overpass if area is not present in cache.

 ## Limitations